Elmton, Creswell and Hodthorpe

 The partnership also organised an annual event specifically for people aged 55 and over as part of international Silver Sunday celebrations, in response to community feedback about a need for accessible activities for older residents.
 Attendees were provided with door-to-door transport, lunch and activities, delivered in partnership with other local stakeholders.
 This joint working increased what the local area could offer older residents, and one attendee – a local benefactor – agreed to fund future events beyond the Big Local programme.

 The partnership also supported the reinstatement of the annual Creswell Community Gala, in line with their vision of reconnecting the area to its past and priorities around community spirit and the local economy.
-The Gala had not been running for a few years prior to Big Local.
+The Gala had not been running for a few years prior to Big Local, and residents had been calling for its return.
 The reinstated gala (which became self-sustaining in 2023) brought together different parts of the community, including families, local businesses, volunteers and community groups.
 The event also gave the partnership the opportunity to talk to attendees and gather community feedback on key projects.

 The funding has allowed us to reinvent and recreate the local community gala which had not been running for a few years.
 The gala brings many segments of the community together: families, local business, volunteers and community groups.”